mrisc32/mc1/README.md

 Primitive I/O, such as reading buttons and switches and writing to leds and seven-segment displays, is provided as memory mapped I/O (see the [MC1 memory map](docs/memory_map.md)), directly accessible for the CPU.

+Keyboard input is provided for boards that have a PS/2 connector.

 ## Operating system

 No operating system is planned at this point.
 There will be libraries of helper routined (e.g. for I/O and timing) that can be statically linked to MC1 binaries.